Skip to Content

 Whether you choose a realtor or lender first, following a few simple guidelines can help ensure a great experience.
 Don’t hesitate to ask plenty of questions, including:

-- Are they local?
+• Are they local?
 Working with a local Realtor and lender helps provide a better understanding of the area’s market and the costs of buying a home.
-Look for a real estate agent with a long history of work in the region and a mortgage lender that combines the power of a national reach with the expertise of local operations.
+Look for a real estate agent with a history of work in the region and a mortgage lender that combines the power of a national reach with the expertise of local presence and program knowledge.

-- Are they licensed?
-Realtors must meet several state licensing requirements, including continuing education, and broker affiliation.
-Your agent should provide this information upon request.
-You can confirm that your Lender is licensed to work in your state and review any possible regulatory action taken against them by visiting the NMLS Consumer Access site.
+• Are they licensed?
+Both realtors and lenders must go through a rigorous screening and testing process in order to become licensed, they must complete continuing education each year to ensure they are familiar with market changes.
+If you ever have any doubt, dig in.
+Your real estate agent should provide their licensing information upon request.
+You can also confirm that your Lender is licensed to work in your state and review any possible regulatory action taken against them by visiting the NMLS Consumer Access site.

 Above all, make sure to choose partners who will be there every step of the way to answer questions and provide support.
 It’s critical that you feel comfortable putting your future home in their trusted hands.